Attention Deficit Hyperactivity Disorder (ADHD) - When To Call a Doctor

 hyperactivity.
 Parents and teachers often notice this behavior during the child's

 first few years in school.

 anxiety, that last more than a few weeks or seem to be

 Your child is having academic or behavioral problems

 Ask your doctor about his or her training

-ability to identify and distinguish behaviors that can be subtle and
+and experience related to ADHD.
+The doctor must be able to identify and distinguish behaviors that can be subtle and

 evaluate you or your child.
 Accurate diagnosis and successful treatment of ADHD

 takes repeated office visits and observations.
-It is also necessary that your
+Your

 family members, teachers, and caregivers.